0xC0000054/sc4-detokenize/README.md

 ## Usage

-The Detokenize cheat takes a single string parameter, the name of the text token to resolve.
+The Detokenize cheat takes a the name of the text token to resolve and any required parameters.
+Examples:

-E.g. `Detokenize game.ga_mayor_rating` will display the numeric value of the mayor rating.
+* _Detokenize game.ga\_mayor\_rating_ will display the numeric value of the mayor rating.
+* _Detokenize GetDirectory UserPlugins_ will display the path to the user plugins folder, typically _Documents\SimCity 4\Plugins_.

 ## Troubleshooting